 Because your baby's stomach is full the first 24 hours and they are tired from labour, you may choose to also have one longer stretch of sleep with your baby.
 Ask your midwife or doctor about the length of this sleep.
 What I have witnessed care providers say is that a 4-6 stretch one time in the first 24 hours is a good amount of rest for your baby.
 Otherwise, you can expect them to begin rooting in that 8x in 24 hours that we strive for during the newborn phase, or even more often if they are interested in cluster feeding, which is a normal behaviour for newborns learning to feed.
 If your midwife or doctor has not recommended a particular feeding regiment, the best course of action is to feed on demand.
 You may choose to write down when your baby eats, but put the clock down and get to know your baby's cues.
 Your baby will also still be passing bowel movements with a thick heavy form of stool called meconium.
 This substance is different than human stool, as it comes from nutrients in the placenta, rather than colostrum.
 You can expect to be looking out for the number of poos and pees, and may choose to write this down in case your midwife or doctor asks.
 You may choose to also take note of your baby's "poop transition"; where their poop changes from meconium to look more like human stool (more green, yellow, or brown).
 You should also expect some hormonal changes in yourself as a birthing parent.
 This might include the need to cry, feel snappy with your partner, or exhausted.
 You may feel heaviness in your breasts as your milk matures, which might cause irritation or pain.
 It may be helpful to have a conversation with your partner before birth to develop some tools to use as your body begins this postpartum hormonal transformation.
 How can your whole family tend to this shift and care for one another?
 What does your partner need to know or hear to show up for you well?
 The most important thing to remember is that while your baby needs monitoring to make sure they are fed and safe, they are a human being.
 The biggest thing they need is love and attachment, which you can simply give them by holding them, doing lots of skin to skin, and giving them a chance to explore what it feels like to be on the outside!
 Take a deep breath, and take it all in!
 You've got this!
 Home births are very special events that require special preparation.

 Whether you have been planning a home brith for many months, or have recently decided on one, it is important to build your birth space with sensitivity and care.
 When you choose to birth in your home, you are choosing to give yourself agency to create a sanctuary for yourself, and decide from scratch how you wish to be comforted by your environment during labour and birth.
 I often suggest to clients no matter their birth place to consider taking an afternoon of visioning for their birth.
 This might include drawing, journalling, collaging, or making a pinterest board.
 What does the birth space look like?
 Smell like?
 Feel like?
 Sound like?
 Who is present?
 From there, you can start making a list of how the space will be set up and start building your sanctuary.
 The first consideration in creating your sanctuary may be which room in the house you want to deliver in.
 Where do you feel most safe and comfortable in your home?
 Your bed?
 The bath?
 The living room?
 How can these parts of the home be enhanced to create a calm and positive environment?
 This may also include the consideration of whether you plan to give birth in water or on land.
-If you are planning a water birth but don't have a large bathtub, it may be the best course of action to rent a birth pool or tub from Even if you plan to birth on land (ie not have a water birth), you may want to think about how water might help you during your labour.
+If you are planning a water birth but don't have a large bathtub, it may be the best course of action to rent a birth pool or tub from a local group (such as doulas on bikes: https://doulasonbikes.com/birth-pool-rental/ ) Even if you plan to birth on land (ie not have a water birth), you may want to think about how water might help you during your labour.
 Do you have a bathtub in your house?
 How can you help make the bath feel special and comforting?
 In the space you see the bulk of your labour happening you might choose to print photos, affirmation cards, or create a vision board for your labour, make a playlist, light candles, or purchase a special light to make the room feel different and special.
 You may also want to consider what time of year it is when envisioning how to decorate for the birth.
 I once heard of a client due around Christmas who added to her birth vision board that she wanted to labour and birth next to her Christmas tree!
 If it is springtime, you may way fresh flowers, an open window, and running water sounds.
 If it is fall or winter, you might want to focus on warmth and festivity.
 From there, there are items you will need to have on hand to prepare for the delivery.
 They are as follows: For the birthing parent:

 For the baby: